jbaubree/vite-plugin-sitemap/README.md

 > Sitemap generator plugin for Vite
 > Adaptation of [vite-ssg-sitemap](https://github.com/jbaubree/vite-ssg-sitemap) for Vite

-> This plugin scans your dist folder next build to get sitemap.xml and robots.txt files.
+> This plugin scans your dist folder next build to generate sitemap.xml and robots.txt files.

 ## Getting Started